There are three principal types of motor control:

 - Extra current: Higher consumption than the one built with more transistors, but less than the one built with relays

 - Efficiency: In the middle, better than the one with transistors, but worse than the one with relays

 - Cost: typically lower, also might fit in a smaller board

 - Velocity control: Easily controllable using PWM in the switching transistor

 - Smoke-less: no combination of inputs destroys the circuit

-This methods may be used for motors and for any other load that might need reversing in polarity.
-For instance, a peltier cell may be used, in order to change the temperature of an object, allowing to both heat and cool it.
+Besides motors, this method can be used for any other load that might need reversing its polarity.
+For instance, a peltier cell could be used to change the temperature of an object, allowing to both heat and cool it.